If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 1. Costs of the dismissal process

-It involves the cost of recruiting, selecting and training (which may involve understanding the products and services, the business process and ramping up) of the salesperson, as well as exit interviews.
+It involves the costs of recruiting, selecting, and training the salesperson (which may include understanding the products and services, the business process, and ramping up), as well as exit interviews.
 From there, you can do the math according to the volume of staff that participated in this whole process, how much each one earns, and how long it took to hire and dismiss.
-We guarantee, it is a LOT of time and money involved.
+We guarantee that it is a LOT of time and money involved.

 2. Loss of future revenue